JoshuaDoucet/ImageProcessingAPI/README.md

 Prerequisite Software
 * Node >= 12.13 (For Sharp module)

+To install other application dependencies run
+* npm install

 The scripts needed to test/start/build the application
 * To compile TS to JS run "npm run build"
 * To run server run "npm run start"